kj4ezj/echo-eval/README.md

 This alias is equivalent to the commands above.

 ### Test
 This project uses the [BASH Automated Testing System](https://github.com/bats-core/bats-core) (BATS).
 Various issues currently prevent `bpkg` from installing BATS as a dependency in this repo, so you need to install it on your system for now.
+The test file can be invoked directly.
 ```bash
 ./ee.test.bats
 ```